commercialhaskell/stackage/README.md

 __NOTE__: There is an approximate 30 minute delay between a package uploading to Hackage and being available to the Github workflow action to check upper bounds.
-If a pull request is marked as failed due to using an older version, please close and reopen the PR to retrigger a Travis build.
+If a pull request is marked as failed due to using an older version, please close and reopen the PR to retrigger a CI build.

 Other repos
 -----------